 For more information about Klump and LaBuhn’s project, listen to our podcast (#8).

-Shelby is currently working towards her Ph.D. in Freshwater Sciences from the University of Wisconsin-Milwaukee.
+Shelby received her Ph.D. in Freshwater Sciences from the University of Wisconsin-Milwaukee.
 She is interested in biogeochemical cycles of oxygen, phosphorus and nitrogen in coastal systems.
-Her doctoral research is focused around understanding the oxygen budget and, ultimately, seasonal hypoxia in Green Bay, Lake Michigan.
-Shelby’s fieldwork utilizes a variety of methods, such as natural water tracers, sediment core incubations and diel oxygen fluxes.
-She is also part of a team building a comprehensive Green Bay model that will help environmental managers develop best management practices in the watershed to protect water quality in the bay.
-When Shelby is not busy getting covered in sediment (although she does enjoy it) you can find her running, biking or playing volleyball.
-She also enjoys baking, usually with chocolate, and visiting with friends and family.
+Her doctoral research focused around understanding the oxygen budget and, ultimately, seasonal hypoxia in Green Bay, Lake Michigan.
+Shelby’s fieldwork utilized a variety of methods, such as natural water tracers, sediment core incubations and diel oxygen fluxes.
+She was also part of a team that created a comprehensive Green Bay model to help environmental managers develop best management practices in the watershed to protect water quality in the bay.

-Ph.D., Freshwater Sciences, University of Wisconsin-Milwaukee (in progress)
+Ph.D., Freshwater Sciences, University of Wisconsin-Milwaukee, May 2016

 B.S., Environmental Chemistry, Lake Superior State University, May 2011